 If you work hard enough, you’ll get there, I used to say to myself.
 I felt it was unattainable for so long, but before I knew it, there I was.

 A few years ago the fiction bug bit me again.
-I had written a sports book when I was 22.
+I had written a sports novel when I was 22.
 It took me a month or so, and it is still shoved in one of my desk drawers.
 I knew it wasn’t good enough.
 Disheartened, I gave it a shot again eight years later.
 I pursued a second master’s degree, an MFA in creative writing, from WCSU.
 It was one of the best decisions of my life.
 I thank all of my colleagues and mentors for reigniting the fire in me to finish a novel that I’ve been proud of.

 With that project in the final editing stages, I keep myself busy by writing a collection of short stories, essays and magazine articles.